ricbl/eyetracking/README.md

 # Code for REFLACX dataset

 This code was used to collect, process, and validate the REFLACX (Reports and Eye-Tracking Data for Localization of Abnormalities in Chest X-rays) dataset.
 This dataset contains 3,032 cases of eye-tracking data collected while a radiologist dictated reports for images from the MIMIC-CXR dataset, paired and synchronized with timestamped transcriptions of the dictations.
-It also contains manual labels for each image, including bounding boxes localizing the lungs+heart and labels (image-level abnormalities, and localization of abnormalities through drawn ellipses) used to validate algorithms that find implicit localization of abnormalities from eye-tracking + transcription.
+It also contains manual labels for each image, including bounding boxes localizing the lungs+heart and labels (image-level abnormalities and localization of abnormalities through drawn ellipses) used to validate algorithms that find implicit localization of abnormalities from eye-tracking + transcription.

 ## How to use this code